Virus vaccine still at least one year away

 “So you need a series of candidates to ensure you end up with one, or preferably more, actual vaccines.”

-If everything went well, Ms Halton said a potential vaccine was still 12 months away and would take many months to produce and distribute.
+Ms Halton said even if everything went well, a potential vaccine was still 12 months away and would take many months to produce and distribute.

-There are also growing concerns some people aren’t isolating themselves properly after showing COVID-19 symptoms.
+There are growing concerns some people aren’t isolating themselves properly after showing COVID-19 symptoms.

 The country’s peak medical body says any confusion people have about how to respond could be cleared up by having Professor Murphy take the lead on information about the crisis, rather than politicians.